cloudwithax/pomice/docs/installation.md

 to take advantage of all of Pomice's features.
 You are free to use this as a base to add on to for any music features you want to implement within your application.

+If you want to jump into the library and learn how to do everything you need, refer to the [How Do I?](hdi/index.md) section.

-If you want to use anything outside the provided examples, refer to the [API Reference](api/index.md) section.
+If you want a deeper look into how the library works beyond the [How Do I?](hdi/index.md) guide, refer to the [API Reference](api/index.md) section.